slunicko-ondra/foxtrot/game_design.md

 ---

 ## License
-This work by team Foxtrot is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
+This work by Filip Hujer, Ondřej Ježek, David Rusnák, Jakub Kiska is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).